desenvolvedorIcotrade/App.bot/blog/_posts/2017-08-03-improving-dependency-resolution-in-bundler.md

 ### The bug

-First up, some quick, relevant info about how Dependabot works:
+First up, some quick, relevant info about how Dependabot surfaced the issue:

 - Dependabot creates pull requests for any outdated dependencies in a project's `Gemfile`.
 It's a little like running `bundle update <dependency>` for